basic-web-components/basic-web-components/packages/basic-arrow-selection/README.md

   **Kind**: instance property of <code>[ArrowSelection](#ArrowSelection)</code>.
 Defined by <code>[TargetSelection](../basic-component-mixins/docs/TargetSelection.md)</code> mixin.
 <a name="ItemsSelection+selectedIndex"></a>
 ### arrowSelection.selectedIndex : <code>number</code>
-The index of the item which is currently selected, or -1 if there is no selection.
+The index of the item which is currently selected.

+If `selectionWraps` is false, the index is -1 if there is no selection.
-Setting the index to -1 deselects any current-selected item.
+In that case, setting the index to -1 will deselect any currently-selected item.

   **Kind**: instance property of <code>[ArrowSelection](#ArrowSelection)</code>.
 Defined by <code>[ItemsSelection](../basic-component-mixins/docs/ItemsSelection.md)</code> mixin.
 <a name="TargetSelection+selectedItem"></a>